 With a universal print driver, you have one driver that’s compatible with a range of printers—in turn, you reduce the time spent updating drivers, addressing vendor driver issues, and handling patches vendors release to address functionality or security issues.

-#2 Enhance Security
+#2 Enhance Cybersecurity

 A traditional print server environment can expose your organization to significant security risks, such as malware spreading throughout your network via your print server system.
 While this may happen because a hacker specifically orchestrated an insider attack, employees can accidentally create vulnerabilities, allowing an attacker to infiltrate the network.